Long before Billy Bob’s Texas declared itself the “world’s largest honky tonk” in 1981, . . .

 The September 22, 1892 Dallas Morning News reported the arrest of a “variety actress” at a Fort Worth honk-a-tonk.

 Folks did not go to honky-tonks to see Gilbert and Sullivan or Tristan and Isolde.
 For example, on April 8, 1894 the Gazette deemed the play “Shattered Idols” to be “trash” fit only for “honk-a-tonk theaters.”

 On June 2, 1897 the Register reported that the city had granted a liquor license to George Bird Holland for his Holland’s Theatre “honk-a-tonk” but had denied a license to John Moore for his Standard Theatre.
 Both theaters were located in the Acre.
-On June 3 the Register editorialized about the unsavoriness of honk-a-tonk theaters in general and Holland’s in particular.
+On June 3 the Register editorialized about the unsavoriness of honk-a-tonk theaters in general and of Holland’s in particular.

 The honk-a-tonks of the Acre reflected the Acre itself.
 Notwithstanding the Register’s opinion that the Standard Theatre was “spring violets” compared with Holland’s Theatre, these half-dozen clips show the Standard to have been more Venus flytrap than violets.

 A newspaper headline writer is having a good day when he or she can write a headline that contains both honky-tonk and hoochie-coochie.
 All that’s missing is hurdy-gurdy.
 At the state fair grounds in Dallas the sheriff raided “honky-tonk” and “hoochie-coochie” concerns on October 6, 1901 (just two months after the funeral for Reno Defiance at the fair grounds).